jkdelauney/podfeedfilter/README.md

         include:
           - "python"
           - "code"
+        private: false  # This split will be public
       - output: "podcast1_misc.xml"
         exclude:
           - "advertisement"
+        # private defaults to true
   - url: "https://example.com/podcast2.rss"
     output: "podcast2_filtered.xml"
     title: "Podcast 2 Filtered"
     description: "Episodes without politics"
     exclude:
       - "politics"
+    private: false  # Make this feed public
 ```

 An episode is kept if it does not match any words in the `exclude` list and,
 when an `include` list is provided, it contains at least one of those words in
 its title or description.
 When a feed defines multiple `splits`, each split is
 treated as a separate output file with its own include and exclude rules.

+### Privacy Control

+Each output feed can be marked as private or public using the `private` field:

+- `private: true` (default) - Adds `<itunes:block>yes</itunes:block>` to tell podcast directories not to list the feed if discovered
+- `private: false` - Creates a public feed without the iTunes block tag
+- The `private` setting can be configured independently for main feeds and each split
+- If not specified, feeds default to private for security

 ## Requirements